Eric Caudell: Personal life

 Caudell graduated from the University of Oklahoma, earning a degree in Management Information Systems.

 He lives in Piedmont, Oklahoma and in addition to racing and has worked as an energy trading software consultant for Murphy USA for over twenty years.

+Outside of racing, Caudell serves as a marketing consultant in the oil industry by trade.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 Camping World Truck Series

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)